-Most buyers of new build property in Brynmawr come to us having been asked by the seller to exchange contracts and commit to the purchase even before the property is finished.
-This is because house builders in Brynmawr typically purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Brynmawr contact us having been asked by the developer to exchange contracts and commit to the purchase even before the premises is built.
+This is because house builders in Brynmawr typically purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Brynmawr or who has acted in the same development.

 Given that I will soon part with over three hundred thousand on a two bedroom apartment in Brynmawr I wish to have a conversation with the solicitor concerning thehome move prior to instructing the firm.
 Can this be arranged?